fbpx

 Fondue-like bagna cauda has been around since the 16th century.
 This slow-cooked dip, which combines olive oil, garlic, and anchovies for a potent yet satisfying flavor, jazzed up the (sometimes limited) winter vegetables historically available in the region.

 Today, you might encounter bagna càuda served with cardoon, an edible thistle related to artichoke that resembles a celery stalk.
-Other vegetables like roasted onions or crunchy raw fennel pair well with this dip, too.
+Other vegetables like roasted onions or crunchy raw fennel pair well with this dip.

 Bonet

-Bonet is one of the most classic Italian desserts and we insist you try it!
+Bonet is one of the most classic Italian desserts, and we insist you try it!
 It’s a chocolatey pudding with a caramel sauce, topped with amaretti, or almond cookies.
-The combination of the creamy custard with the crunch of the amaretti—plus the satisfying mix of chocolate and almonds—is truly divine.
+The combination of the creamy custard with the amaretti crunch—plus the satisfying mix of chocolate and almonds—is truly divine.

 Brasato al Barolo

-Expect a decadent, rich flavor from meat that’s had plenty of time to soak in the spices and ingredients.
+Expect a decadent, rich flavor from meat with plenty of time to soak in the spices and ingredients.
 The word brasato comes from the Italian word brace, or embers—hot, glowing coals that kept the meat simmering for an extended time.

 Carne Cruda

 Prized Fassona beef from Piedmontese cattle makes some of the best meat dishes in this area, so you’ll encounter the highest quality carne cruda in the Piedmont region.
-When eating this, you may find it topped with other local delicacies, like Piedmontese hazelnuts or white truffles.
+You may find it topped with other local delicacies, like Piedmontese hazelnuts or white truffles when eating this.

 Fun fact: carpaccio, a dish invented in the 1950s in Venice, is based on carne cruda.